wrld3d/wrld-indoor-maps-api/FORMAT.md

 ##### Label Icons

 If a feature is given a label which matches one of the following strings, the text will be replaced with a POI icon.
+This setting is controlled by the app, and can be modified by [InteriorsEntitiesPinsController.cpp.](https://github.com/eegeo/eegeo-example-app/blob/master/src/InteriorsEntitiesPins/SdkModel/InteriorsEntitiesPinsController.cpp)
 |Label|
 ----
 |`Restroom`|